davidoury/vbuild-rsch/README.md

 1. Vagrant https://www.vagrantup.com/downloads.html
 1. GitHub Desktop (Windows only) https://desktop.github.com.
    After installation the application will start.
 Exit the application.

+For Windows computers turn on _virtualization_ in the BIOS.

+- Look for _VT-x_ when using Intel
+- Look for _AMD-V_ when using AMD

 ## Create the cluster